sonbrothers/chozhan/README.md

 Module Coverage :

-    Database setup with pushDB and pullDB engine.
+    1.Database setup with pushDB and pullDB engine.
-    Whoisology domains
+    2.Whoisology domains
-    Whois Search of them
+    3.Whois Search of them

 Note - Tool is in under development.